 Here we run into a classic misunderstanding between brand marketers and social reformers.
 People whose job it is to make advertising budgets work, know how hard it is to persuade any consumer to do anything.
-I do think that brand advertising > can help switch a consumer from asking for one brand of beer to asking for another when at the bar.
+I do think that brand advertising > We can be proud of having an industry system of self-regulation in the British Code of Advertising Practice, and the Advertising Standards Authority to enforce it can help switch a consumer from asking for one brand of beer to asking for another when at the bar.
 But I really don't think it was advertising that made him or her go to the bar in the first place.